manforowicz/gday/gday/README.md

 If you have `brew`, run `brew install manforowicz/tap/gday`.

 ## Features
+## Features
 - File transfer is always direct, without relays.
 A server is only used at the beginning to help the devices find each other.
 - Doesn't require port forwarding.
+- Transfer files and folders of any size.
 - Files encrypted with streaming [ChaCha20Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305).
 - Automatically tries both IPv4 and IPv6.